-Akhatova et al. (2023) conducted a systematic review that compared and assessed UAE, ultrasound-guided and magnetic resonance-guided high-intensity focused ultrasound (USgHIFU and MRgHIFU), and transcervical radiofrequency ablation (TFA) procedures.
+Akhatova et al. (2023) conducted a systematic review that compared and assessed UAE, USgHIFU and MRgHIFU, and transcervical radiofrequency ablation (TFA) procedures.
 A search using PubMed, Google Scholar, ScienceDirect, Cochrane Library, Scopus, Web of Science and Embase was performed and returned 25 articles.
 The number of pregnancies varied considerably amongst the studies, as well as the mean age of the women which usually included women > 40 years of age.
 The rates of live births for UAE, HIFU, and TFA were similar at 70.8%, 73.5%, and 70%, respectively.
 Miscarriage rate was the greatest in the UAE group which accounted for 19.2%.
 Overall, the delivery rate by cesarean section was greater in these minimally invasive procedures when compared to that for the general population rate (31.8%); this was most likely due to the greater risks associated with women with uterine fibroids.
 Upon analysis, the authors found the estimation of pregnancy was found to be higher after UAE and HIFU when compared to TFA.
-The evidence confirmed that minimally invasive uterine-sparing treatment options for uterine fibroids, such as UAE, HIFU, and TFA, are a good approach for patients wishing to preserve their fertility.
+The evidence confirmed that minimally invasive uterine-sparing treatment options for uterine fibroids, such as UAE, HIFU, and TFA, are a good approach for those wishing to preserve their fertility.
 Future studies should include additional robust studies to help identify which subpopulation would benefit most from receiving one technique versus another.
-Limitations included retrospective design, low total number of pregnancies after TFA available for analysis, and lack of data around the size, location and number of fibroids which are known to influence treatment.
-(Torre 2017 and Torre 2014 which were previously cited in this policy, are included in this meta-analysis).
+Limitations included retrospective design, low total number of pregnancies after TFA available for analysis, and lack of data around the size. location and number of fibroids which are known to influence treatment.

 Mailli et al. (2023) conducted a literature review on UAE treatment for symptomatic fibroids, which included a focus on post-procedure fertility outcomes.
 A search of the literature was performed using the PubMed/Medline, Google scholar, Cochrane and EMBASE databases.
-The search resulted in seventeen articles for review; two RCTs, two prospective controlled studies, seven prospective cohorts, four retrospective cohorts and three case series.
+The search resulted in seventeen articles for review: two RCTs, two prospective controlled studies, seven prospective cohorts, four retrospective cohorts and three case series.
 One key factor identified during the research was the age of the participants and the effect on fertility; studies that included women over the age of forty had a negative impact on fertility.
-However, the overall mean age was 35.9 years thus the authors suggested UAE could be considered in younger patients who have a desire to preserve fertility.
+However, the overall mean age was 35.9 years thus the authors suggested UAE could be considered in younger people who have a desire to preserve fertility.
 The authors concluded that the evidence does support UAE as a viable treatment option in women with large fibroids and seeking to preserve fertility, however future RCTs are warranted.